3-Alkylpyridinium

 3-Alkylpyridinium (3-AP) compounds are natural chemical compounds that are found in marine sponges belonging to the order Haplosclerida.
 Some polymers derived from 3-APs are anticholinesterase agents and show hemolytic and cytotoxic activities.
 More than 70 structurally different 3-APs have been isolated from marine sponges.
 However, not all such sponges contain 3-AP compounds.
 Variation in content of 3-APs has been detected even within a single sponge species collected from different geographical area.
-Although 3-APs look structurally quite simple, the structure elucidation by NMR spectroscopy is complicated by the fact that most of the methylene groups in the alkyl chains show the same chemical shift.
-Therefore, the 3-APs are an ideal test case for a combined approach of NMR spectroscopy and mass spectrometry.

 History

 The chemical studies on sponges of the order Haplosclerida started in 1978 with the work of Schmitz et al. on different species of the genus Haliclona with the aim to identify the compounds responsible for the high ichthyotoxicity of the aqueous extract of this sponge.
 They were able to isolate the toxic halitoxin, identified as a complex mixture of 3-alkylpyridinium polymeric salts.

 Biological activities

 Some 3-APs have biological activities such as cytotoxicity, ichthyotoxicity, inhibition of bacterial growth, and enzyme inhibition.
 These activities largely depend on degree of polymerization.
 The 3-APs polymers possess antimicrobial activity with increase in polymers and show cytolytic, cytotoxic and antifouling activities.
 The most widely employed are cytotoxicity assays on different normal or transformed cell lines, or antimicrobial assays.